thelastpickle/cassandra-toolbox/copy_node_snapshot/README.md

                       where as the rsync option is in Kilo Bytes per Second.
 Hence, we will need to take the stream_throughput_outbound_megabits_per_sec value, divide it by 8 and then multiply it by 1,000 to convert it to the value to use.

+-d                    Directly transfer the snapshot into the data directory of the remote host.
+In this mode any
+                      conflicting SSTables are overridden by the incoming snapshot.
+This mode is useful for remote hosts that are offline.

 -y                    Answer Yes to all prompts.